Faculty of Allied Health Professionals

 Visit the BOB AHP Faculty's Padlet here

-Health Education England has published an infographic to demonstrate to employers and workforce planners, how Allied Health Professionals (AHPs), the third-largest workforce in the NHS, can make a unique contribution to learning disability services.
+NHS England (previously Health Education England (HEE)) has published an infographic to demonstrate to employers and workforce planners, how AHPs, the third-largest workforce in the NHS, can make a unique contribution to learning disability services.
 The information was co-designed with the AHP Mental Health and Learning Disability Observatory.

 During February half-term 2024, Buckinghamshire Healthcare NHS Trust welcomed 70+ young people on work experience, including their new 3-day Allied Health Professions taster, which gives insight into 8 AHP roles through talks, simulations and real-life clinical observations.